Pitt Street Uniting Church: History

-The church building description
+Architecture

 The exterior is an example of late Old Colonial Georgian Classical design.
 The facade to Pitt Street is sandstone, symmetrical with monumental Ionic columns rising through a two-storey, supporting cornice and balustraded parapet.
 Columns flank pedimented windows on ground floor and central door, with windows lighting the galleries above.
 Access to the building is via a shallow flight of stairs and narrow podium.
 The remaining walls are of brick.
 Galleries supported on cast iron fluted columns, run around the interior walls.
 The central pulpit and platform are approached by twin cast iron railed stairs.
 All the fittings are of local cedar.

 The building was designed by English-trained John Bibb (1810–1862) who in 1832 joined John Verge, one of the leading architects in Sydney, as an assistant.
-It was enlarged between 1857 and 1867, but the architect of this work is unknown.
+It was enlarged between 1857 and 1867, by the architect GA Mansfield.
 This included the internal galleries, resting on fluted iron columns cast by Dawson of Sydney, and the vestry to the rear.

 During the 1960s the church fell into disrepair, but the loss of the building altogether was prevented by a ban imposed by the Builders Labourers Federation in 1973.
 Some basic work to bring the organ back into use was carried out in 1974 by Pitchford & Garside: in 1982 the firm commenced a staged restoration project with Kelvin Hastie as consultant and this was assisted by a NSW Heritage Grant.